 Food, glorious food

 If your whole trip doesn’t revolve around food, then you’re doing it wrong.
 I’m a massive foodie so I’m always extremely excited at the prospect of trying new places.
-Luckily for me, I have some local friends who directed me to all the best spots in Valencia.
+Luckily for me, I have Valencian friends who were happy to share their insider knowledge and point me in the direction of the best spots in town.
 Two of my absolute favourites?
 Saona and Los Escalones De La Lonja.

 Next, Los Escalones De La Lonja.
 I went here for tapas and it was by far the best meal I’ve ever had (not an exaggeration).
 Fried cheese with blueberry jam, patatas bravas, warm bread…are you drooling yet?
 You just have to go here and experience it for yourself.